DSi ALUMNI

 I am currently finishing up a final work term in Calgary for my degree in Mechanical Engineering at Queen’s University.
 I will be graduating in the spring of 2019 and then who knows what will come next!
 But no matter how much time we spend apart, when I see my dance friends it’s like we never left!

-Michelle Grenier
+Michelle Robson

 I am unable to pick just one favourite memory, but an event I looked forward to every year was the Understudy Christmas Party for all of the student teachers.
 It was always an exciting, activity filled day during the holiday season that I got to spend with my dance friends and teachers.
 It included all of my favourite things: Christmas, fun, and my DSi family!

-DSi has been my second home for over 20 years now.
+DSi has been my second home for over 25 years now.
 After graduating as a dancer, I didn’t go far… I joined the teaching staff!
 I am so blessed to be able to keep DSi a part of my life while I pursue my career as a Registered Nurse!

 Morgan Pack